Continuing Healthcare (CHC)

 The National Framework for NHS Continuing Healthcare and NHS Funded-Nursing Care has recently been revised.
 For the updated framework and associated tools (for example the NHS Continuing Healthcare Checklist or Decision Support Tool) please visit the Department of Health and Social Care website.

-Please read thePublic Guidance: NHS Continuing Healthcare and NHS-funded Nursing Care for more information.
+Please read thePublic Guidance: NHS Continuing Healthcare and NHS-funded Nursing Care on the Gov.uk website for more information.

 Primary health need

 To be eligible for CHC the individual must be assessed as having a ‘primary health need’.
 The eligibility criteria used to determine a ‘primary health need’ considers the nature, complexity, intensity and unpredictability of the care needs.
 However, complex, social care needs only will not amount to a primary healthcare need.

 Case law has confirmed that it is unlikely that an individual will have a primary health need unless their needs predominantly require the provision of services which can properly be described as “healthcare services” as opposed to social services.